receiver1/http_baklaga/README.md

 # Socket
 > [!TIP]
-> This library was developed for asio. so you can easily wrap `asio::ip::tcp::socket`.
+> This library was developed for asio so you can easily wrap `asio::ip::tcp::socket`.

 To use the library you will need to implement your own socket class, which will be passed to `http::stream`
 ```cpp